shajibghosh/EEL6825_Pattern_Recognition_Project_Shajib/README.txt

 #####################################################################################
 #####################################################################################

-1. You can obtain the codes and associated materials by unzipping the 'EEL6825_Pattern_Recognition_Project_Shajib.zip' file
+1. You can also obtain the codes and associated materials by unzipping the 'EEL6825_Pattern_Recognition_Project_Shajib.zip' file

 2. Included files and folders in 'EEL6825_Pattern_Recognition_Project_Shajib' folder: